K-G-Witt/project3-group3/README.md

-# Project3-Group3: Cardiovascular Disease in the United States
+# Project3-Group3: Incidence of Cardiovascular Disease in the United States, 1999-2019

 ![download](https://github.com/K-G-Witt/project3-group3/assets/70048005/62a35724-741b-46c3-a663-bba10843c8af)

-# Incidence of Cardiovascular Disease in the United States by Age, Ethnicity, Gender, and Year:
 The source data collected for this project was produced by the Centers for Disease Control and Prevention (CDC), Division for Heart Disease and Stroke Prevention.
 These datasets document rates and trends in cardiovascular disease (i.e., heart disease and stroke) mortality by US State, County (or county equivalent), age group (ages 35–64 years, ages 65 years and older), race/ethnicity (non-Hispanic American Indian/Alaska Native, non-Hispanic Asian/Pacific Islander, non-Hispanic Black, Hispanic, non-Hispanic White), and sex (women, men) from 1999 to 2019.

 Cause of death is defined according to the underlying cause of death listed on the death certificate and classified according to the following International Classification of Disease, version 10 (ICD-10) codes: